EvaB5050/Diabetes-Prediction-Analysis/README.md

 Management of diabetes involves maintaining blood sugar levels within a target range through a combination of medication, lifestyle changes (such as a healthy diet and regular exercise), and regular monitoring.
 Regular medical check-ups are essential for early detection of complications and effective diabetes management.

+As of January 2022, it is estimated that approximately 10% of the world's adult population has diabetes.
+The prevalence of diabetes has been increasing globally and varies by region.

 [Diabetes Predictor page](https://diabetes-prediction-analysis-2023.streamlit.app/)